 What kind of basil pesto is best in this fresh tomato galette?

-Any kind of basil pesto can be used.
+Any kind of basil pesto mixture can be used.
 If you have a good recipe, and access to plenty of fresh basil, by all means use your own homemade basil pesto.
+A food processor makes the job of preparing pesto so easy.
 Any store-bought brand can also be used.
 Good choices are Prego, Barilla, or Classico.

 Affiliate links included.
 Click HERE for my disclosure statement.